aws-samples/eks-workshop/content/intermediate/265_spinnaker_eks/testing-helm.md

 ![Spinnaker](/images/spinnnaker/proddetail.png)

 ##### Create Pipeline
-Click on `Pipelines` under `test-application` and click on `Configure a new pipeline` and add the name as below.
+Click on `Pipelines` under `Product-Detail` and click on `Configure a new pipeline` and add the name as below.
 ![Spinnaker](/images/spinnnaker/helmpipeline.png)

 ##### Setup Trigger